Can Chickens Eat Green Beans? (Raw & Cooked Green Beans)

 Also, the chickens would most likely only go for the beans.
 If you want to feed green beans to your chickens, you might have to take out the beans for them.
 It is possible they would ignore it if you give this vegetable to them as it is.

-It is good to remember that chickens still have their own preference.
-It would not be surprising if some of your chickens would like green beans, while the other half would dislike it.
+It is good to remember that chickens still have their preference.
+It would not be surprising if some of your chickens would like green beans while the other half would dislike them.

 Let your chickens have a few bits to see if they like it.
 If they take a peck and turn their heads, then you have your answer.